Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems: Experimentation and Results

-Compared to theoretical analysis, practical setups are more complex.
-They often deal with non-trivial correlation structures in forecast errors and the potential for non-convex behaviors in optimization.
-This complexity is due to the necessity for cooperative behavior across multiple buildings.
-Additionally, various temporal dependencies emerge from switching costs and system feedback.
-To confirm the initial theoretical findings, we proceed with evaluating the performance of the FHC algorithm with different combinations of forecast and optimization commitment in a real-world scenario.

-According to the decision matrix in Figure \ref{tab:decision_matrix}, at every time step the forecast and optimization plans can be updated or retained.
-Therefore, the forecast and optimization run with commitment periods $v_F$ and $v_O$. respectively.
-We evaluate the performance of the FHC algorithm with different combinations of forecast and optimization commitment.
-The result is shown in Tables \ref{tab:optimgrid_table} and \ref{tab:optimgrid_table2}.
+According to the decision matrix in \Cref{tab:decision_matrix}, at every time step the forecast and optimization plans can be updated or retained.
+We evaluate the performance of the FHC algorithm with different combinations of forecast and optimization commitment, $v_F$ and $v_O$, respectively.
+The result is shown in \Cref{tab:optimgrid}.
 The scores in the tables indicate that updating the optimization plan more frequently than the forecast offers no added benefit.
 The optimal performance is achieved when the forecast and optimization are updated at the same frequency.
 Therefore, in the following analysis, we set $v = v_F = v_O$.